-- The Grand Loop, 88.5 miles of mostly off-road paths and challenging terrain that runs through Little Rock, North Little Rock, Pulaski County, Faulkner County and Perry County as well as Maumelle, Mayflower, Conway and Bigelow.
+- The 88.5 mile Grand Loop is a mix of off-road paved trails, bike lanes and rural roadways of mostly flat but sometimes challenging terrain.
+It runs through Little Rock, North Little Rock, Pulaski County, Faulkner County and Perry County as well as Maumelle, Mayflower, Conway and Bigelow.
 Some parts of the trail allow optional routes for bikers, providing short cuts, various scenic routes and methods of traveling the trail.

 Below are some tips and guidelines to make sure any riding experience runs smoothly: